JPC-AV/video_qc_jpc_av/developer_docs/cli-documentation.md

 6. **Output Generation**

-After metadata checks are complete, the application can optionally generate additional output files depending on which tools and features are enabled in the Checks configuration.
+After metadata checks are complete, the application can optionally generate additional output files depending on which tools and features are enabled in the Checks Config.

 ```python
 outputs_enabled = (